Defer your place before you start uni

 If you are looking to enrol in a government subsidised place (see Fee type in your offer) then you will need to re-establish your eligibility - as required by the Victorian Government.

-This means that when you return, and before you can enrol, you will need to complete an online evidence of student eligibility declaration in Enrolment Online and upload the following evidence:
+This means that when you return, and before you can enrol, you will need to complete an online evidence of student eligibility declaration in Enrolment Online and upload the following documents to verify your eligibility.

 Course and program advice